 But don’t use time as a scapegoat for your own personal apprehension regarding the introduction of an unknown to your life.
 Father Time’s been doing his thing long before you came into existence.

 Don’t say you “don’t have time,” when what you actually mean by that is you “value the way you currently spend your time more than you would value any changes you could make to it.”

 Perhaps if you aren’t currently doing that thing that you profess to love, then you don’t actually love it after all.

 You need to first decide if these declarations you make about your interests are actually true, or if they are whims of a life you wish you could live but are simply unable to.

-If you merely tell yourself that you like to read because you think it makes you feel smart or relevant, then stop that.
+If you merely tell yourself that you like to read because you think it makes you feel smart, then stop that.
 If you’re not a reader, you’re not a reader.
 You’re not busy, you’re just a liar.

 But if you actually are a reader, and you tell yourself you don’t have time for it, then stop that.
 Make time for it.
 Don’t check Facebook so often.
 Text friends back a little less often.
 Sleep 8 hours a night instead of 14.

 Make the time you need to do the things you love.

 5. “I have to go to work and then I have to go to the gym.
 Then I have to cut the grass and take the dog for a walk.
 I also have to buy my dad a birthday present this week, go to the dentist, and finish doing my taxes.
 On top of all of that, I have to get my car inspected and make travel arrangements for my friend’s wedding in Mexico.”